bitbank2/sg_free/README.md

 allows it to run as root and not interfere with audio drivers.
 To start either version, just type ./sg or ./sg_spi on the command line.
 <br>
-sg_spi: The menus and file selector are navigated with by pressing up/down/A on the given controller (gamepad/keyboard/GPIO).
+sg_spi: The menus and file selector are navigated by pressing up/down/A on the given controller (gamepad/keyboard/GPIO).